 Second: Individual Attention

 At this level of your career, individual instruction and attention is paramount.
-The NCM Institute has addressed this need by using a dual instructor system for the General Management Executive Program.
-This allows us to offer a student-to-teacher ratio of 15:1, rather than the competitor’s single-instructor style and a ratio of 30:1 or higher.
+The NCM Institute has addressed this need by offering a student-to-teacher ratio of 22:1, rather than the competitor’s single-instructor style and a ratio of 30:1 or higher.
 Lately, dealers have even mentioned ratios as high as 50:1 at times, yikes!

 Think of how this works in college.
 First year undergraduate classes are huge; post-graduate master’s programs have much smaller classes.
 This is to allow for more specialized attention to each student as they progress, and details become more important.
 We believe our program represents that level of attention due to the detail that we provide.
 This leads us into the final point that I want to make.

 Third: A Deeper Dive